wearsunscreen/ninety-nine-elm-problems/graphs.md

 lhr80 = "[p>q/9, m>q/7, k, p>m/5]"
 ```
-The notation for labeled graphs can also be used for so-called multi-graphs, where more than one edge (or arc) are allowed between two given nodes.

 ## Problems

-[Problem 80a](p/p80a.md) - Convert from a graph from graph-term to adjancency-list representation.
+[Problem 80a](p/p80a.md) - Convert from a graph from graph-term to adjacency-list representation.

-[Problem 80b](p/p80b.md) - Convert from a graph from adjancency-list to graph-term representation.
+[Problem 80b](p/p80b.md) - Convert from a graph from adjacency-list to graph-term representation.

 [Problem 80c](p/p80c.md) - Convert from a graph from graph-term to human-friendly representation.